 Summary

 I hope this article outlines some of the design decisions as we bring a gradual type system to Elixir.
-Although supporting tuples and lists is a “table stakes” feature in most type systems, bringing them to Elixir was an opportunity to understand how the type system will interact with several language idioms, as well as provide a foundation for future decisions.
+Although supporting tuples and lists is a “table stakes” feature in most type systems, bringing them to Elixir is an opportunity to understand how the type system will interact with several language idioms, as well as provide a foundation for future decisions.
 The most important take aways are:

 1. Type safety is a commitment from both sides.
 If you want your type system to find even more bugs through more precise types, you will need to prove more frequently that your programs are free of certain typing violations.